Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 weapons

-Prohibits possession or operation of a drone equipped with a weapon, firearm, or explosive device.
+Prohibits possessing or operating a drone equipped with a weapon, firearm, explosive, or any device designed to cause injury or damage.

 Effective: Oct 1, 2025Third-degree felony — up to 5 years imprisonment and/or $5,000 fine